-Ideally these moral and political disagreements would be resolved through rational discourse.
+Ideally, these moral and political disagreements would be resolved through rational discourse.
 Members of the legislative and executive branches, informed by experts and the best available scientific evidence, would carefully and conscientiously consider the truth about issues.
-Subsequently, they would exchange ideas with their colleagues with the goal of following the most prudent course that served both the national and international interest.
-But in reality representatives who want to be re-elected tend to act in their own self-interest, which is generally accomplished by appeasing an ignorant constituency or a monied special interest.
+Subsequently, they would exchange ideas with their colleagues and then follow the most prudent course that served both the national and international interest.
+But in reality representatives who want to be re-elected act in their own self-interest—generally accomplished by appeasing an ignorant constituency or a monied special interest.

-In other words most representatives aren’t interested in the national or international interest; rather they are self-interested.
-If opposition to gun control, immigration reform, environmental protection or the selection of new judges aides their re-election, they will oppose such actions no matter how collectively good such things might be.
-And if they don’t get their way, they will not compromise.
-Instead they will not approve judges or budgets, or threaten to shut down government or default on the nation’s debt obligations in order to get their way.
+In other words, most representatives aren’t interested in the national or international interest; rather they are self-interested.
+If opposition to gun control, immigration reform, environmental protection aids their re-election, they will oppose such measures no matter how collectively good they might be.
+And if they don’t get their way, they won’t compromise.
+Instead, they will not approve judges or budgets or threaten to shut down government or default on the nation’s debt obligations to get their way.
 They will actually threaten to undermine the world economy because, for example, their constituency doesn’t want contraceptives distributed or people to have access to health-care!

 Representatives should know better.
-After all, given their place in the economic order it’s counterproductive to risk a world economic collapse over contraceptives or their citizens health-care.
-But to be re-elected they must pretend to care about keeping contraceptives from sexually active teenagers, or health-care from poor people, since many of their votes come from people who hold medieval views about sex or hate poor people.
-It also senseless for the elite to undermine the judiciary, as the wealthy benefit most from the rule of law and social stability.
-But if not approving judges is what some special interest wants, then by all means reduce the efficiency of the courts in order to be re-elected.
+After all, given their place in the economic order, it’s counterproductive to risk a world economic collapse over contraceptives or their citizens health-care.
+But to be re-elected they must pretend to care about keeping contraceptives from sexually active teenagers, or health-care from poor people since many of their votes come from people who hold medieval views about sex or hate poor people.
+It’s also senseless for the elite to undermine the judiciary, as the wealthy benefit most from the rule of law and social stability.
+But if not approving judges is what some special interest wants, then, by all means, reduce the efficiency of the courts in order to be re-elected.

-The combination of a corrupt political/economic system, demonization of government, rampant economic and social equality, and an uninformed or misinformed citizenry is a toxic brew.
+The combination of a corrupt political/economic system, demonization of government, rampant economic and social equality and an uninformed or misinformed citizenry is a toxic brew.
 It is the root cause, for example, of the current Donald Trump phenomena in which the dissatisfied masses support a uniquely unqualified individual for the office of the American Presidency.
-Trump is obviously unqualified for the office of the presidency in every conceivable way—from his personality and moral character, to his psychological instability, to his ignorance of any knowledge or experience relevant to the job.
+Trump is obviously unqualified for the office of the presidency in every conceivable way—from his personality and moral character to his psychological instability, to his lack of experience and knowledge of virtually anything relevant to the job.
 Trump is a poster boy of the Dunning-Kruger effect, a cognitive bias in which the ignorant assume they are knowledgeable about things of which they are ignorant.
-His supporters no doubt suffer from a similar malady.
+Many of his supporters no doubt suffer from a similar malady.

 And while the American Psychiatric Association prohibits its members from offering a psychiatric diagnosis of a public official without their having conducted an exam on that person, I’m not a member so I’ll take my shot.
 (I have studied abnormal psychology in some detail.)
-I’d say a cursory glance at Mr. Trump reveals that he suffers severely from a number of psychological maladies including: bi-polar disorder, narcissistic personality disorder, and quite probably borderline personality disorder.
+I’d say a cursory glance at Mr. Trump reveals that he suffers severely from a number of psychological maladies including bipolar disorder, narcissistic personality disorder, and quite probably borderline personality disorder.
 He also suffers psychologically from the lack of sleep he brags about.
-Among the big 5 personality traits he would be rated very high on neuroticism and low on emotional stability.
-There are also plausible but unproven claims that he is a child molester.
+Among the big 5 personality traits, he would be rated very high on neuroticism and low on emotional stability.
+His mafia connections run deep and he most likely laundered money through his Russian connections.